Comedian shares how Ryan Reynolds reacted to being called a ‘c***’ at football match

 The Hollywood actor, 45, recently bought the football club with It’s Always Sunny in Philadelphia star Rob McElhenney, and, in February 2022, took full control of the club.

-The story of their £2m investment will be told in documentary series Welcome to Wrexham, which will be released on Disney Plus.
+The story of their £2m investment will be told in documentary series Welcome to Wrexham, which has been released on Disney Plus.

 The pair have attended several matches, but according to comedian Ker, who they appointed Executive Director, fans have not always been nice.